exah/ya-fetch/README.md

   },
 })

-// will include `Authorization` will be resolved with async `Bearer token`. await authorized.get('/posts')
+// request will be sent with `Authorization` header resolved with async `Bearer token`. await authorized.get('/posts')
 ```